shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     1. For each genome file in a genome batch.
         1. Optionally discarding sequences via regular expression (`-B/--seq-name-filter`).
         2. Skipping genomes bigger than the value of `-g/--max-genome`.
-        3. Concatenating all sequences, with intervals of 1000-bp N's ().
+        3. Concatenating all sequences, with intervals of 1000-bp N's.
-        4. Capuring the most similar k-mer for each mask and recording the k-mer and its location(s) and strand information.
+        4. Capturing the most similar k-mer for each mask and recording the k-mer and its location(s) and strand information.
         5. Filling sketching deserts (genome regions longer than `--seed-max-desert` without any captured k-mers/seeds).
            In a sketching desert, not a single k-mer is captured because there's another k-mer in another place which shares a longer prefix with the mask.
            As a result, for a query similar to seqs in this region, all captured k-mers can’t match the correct seeds.